AbstractThis course teaches how to explore technologies for their potential in regards to play.

 This is not a game design course.

-In 2021, these technologies will be AR, AI-powered Voice Assistants, and OpenAI’s GTP-2 text generator.
-We will be using ARKit and/or ARCore, the Web Speech API, and a selection of Colaboratory Notebooks and other platforms.
+In 2022, these technologies will be web-based Machine Learning, and OpenAI’s GTP-2 text generator.
+Examples will be introduced using p5.js and ml5.js, as well as a selection of Colaboratory Notebooks and other platforms.
 Prospective students are encouraged to familiarize themselves with these technologies before the course starts.
+Students are also welcome to use whichever technologies they are comfortable with in for making their projects.
+The best tool is that which gets the job done.

 GPT-2 will be introduced using this tutorial as a starting point: https://minimaxir.com/2019/09/howto-gpt2/